Like with us adults, toddlers should also have a comfy pillow to get a good night’s sleep.

 This pillow has a standard pillow size of 20 x 26 inches.
 This means it’s not meant for younger babies.
 This pillow is more suitable for older kids that are big enough to use a regular pillow.

 Although, we recommend getting the Standard Low Fill option if you’re planning on using this for your child.
-This will provide the right firmness and flatness that will support their head while still feeling comfy.
+This will provide the right firmness and flatness that will support the toddler’s head while still feeling comfy.

 For cleaning and maintenance, Naturepedic recommends spot cleaning their organic pillows.
 Since this doesn’t come with an organic cotton cover, we recommend buying their 100% organic cotton protectors that are also waterproof.